 - National Reconnaissance Office Liaison Officer to U.S. Strategic Command

 Evans also chaired two separate Air National Guard Weapon Systems Councils, the KC-135 Council and the Space, Intelligence and Cyber Council.
-He was a member of the Air Directorate Field Advisory Council from 2004-2012.
+He was a member of the Air Directorate Field Advisory Council from 2004 to 2012.

-Evans is an Omaha native, graduating from Omaha Northwest High School and the University of Nebraska at Omaha in 1984.
+Evans is an Omaha native, graduating from Omaha Northwest High School and the University of Nebraska at Omaha.